Last updated on December 16, 2020 at 20:56

 The holy grail for microbiology is something called Sketchy Micro, which is a product made by some geniuses to teach microbiology in the best way.
 They’re short videos with short sketches and stories which are designed to make you remember the most important things about each virus, bacterium, fungus, antibiotic, etc. It’s quite expensive, but if you gather some friends and split the cost, it’s more than worth it.

-In the microbiology 1 exam there are four blocks: basics of bacteria (but not specific bacteria), viruses, immunology, and antibiotics.
+In the microbiology 1 exam there are four blocks: general microbiology (containing basic stuff about everything), viruses, immunology, and antibiotics.
+Specific bacteria are part of micro 2 and not micro 1.
 You should watch the virus videos of sketchy for the virus block and maybe the antibiotic block.
 For the other blocks most people read the book “Microbiology made ridiculously simple”, which I did as well and can recommend.

 Basic surgical techniques